johnl/video-digitizing/README.md

 These scripts encapsulate the results of my experimentation.
 They might be helpful to someone.

-they try to avoid overwriting or deleting any files, even if you re-run a capture.
+They try to avoid overwriting or deleting any files, even if you re-run a capture.
 I think it's better to waste disk space than chuck something away accidentally (especially as you MIGHT find an old tape deteriorates when you play it!).
 Check the `backup/` and `tmp/` directories to clean up.